Client & Daemon

 D-->>C: StreamChunk (repeated)

-Note right of D: Agent runs bash command
+Note right of D: Agent needs bash

-D->>C: ExecuteCommand
+D->>C: AcquireShellLease

 Note left of C: Runs in co-process

-C->>D: CommandExecutionResult
+C->>D: CommandCompleted

 D-->>C: StreamChunk (continued)